stackforge/libra/doc/admin_api/config.rst

       How long to wait until we consider the second and final ping check failed.
 Default is 30 seconds.

-   .. option:: --stats_repair_timer <REPAIR_INTERVAL>

-      How often to run a check to see if damaged load balancers had been repaired (in seconds), default 180

    .. option:: --number_of_servers <NUMBER_OF_SERVER>

       The number of Admin API servers in the system.